Master of coin

 The Princess and the Queen (mentioned)

 Lyman was a man of eighty when King Viserys I passed away prior to the Dance of the Dragons.
-According to Gyldayn, Lyman's throat was slashed in the small council chamber by Ser Criston Cole, the Kingmaker, for refusing to support Aegon II Targaryen's claim to the Iron Throne.
-Alternatively, Lord Beesbury may have died from a chill in the black cells, while Mushroom claimed he was thrown from a window.
+According to Archmaester Gyldayn, Lyman's throat was slashed in the small council chamber by Lord Commander Ser Criston Cole of the Kingsguard, called the Kingmaker, for refusing to support Aegon II Targaryen's claim to the Iron Throne.
+Alternatively, Lord Beesbury may have died from a chill in the black cells, while court fool Mushroom claimed he was thrown from a window.
 Lyman was succeeded as master of coin by Ser Tyland Lannister.